Search

 According to the Meddin Bike Sharing World Map, there are currently more than 9,000,000 bikes available for hire and more than 2,000 active schemes around the world.

-The map was created by Russell Meddin, who was a mentor to Brink when he entered the sector in 2015.
+The map was created in 2007 by Paul DeMaio and was taken over by Russell Meddin in 2009, who was a mentor to Brink when he entered the sector in 2015.
 Sadly, Meddin passed away in 2020, but his advocacy for bike share continues to have an impact to this day.

 “He would wake up every morning and translate articles from all around the world in order to update the map,” Brink remembers.